Sermon: Race, Gender, and Sexuality In the Beginning

 First, as we’ve said, ethnicity didn’t even exist until after Babel.
 Interethnic strife, war, and oppression quickly followed.
 Likewise, gender and sexuality were broken by the Fall.

 When Adam and Eve are punished in Gen. 3, the curse affected their relationship.
 God tells Eve: “I will surely multiply your pain in childbearing; in pain you shall bring forth children.
 Your desire shall be for your husband, and he shall rule over you.”
-The interpretation of this verse is contested, but I believe that –in context— it highlights the emergence of a power struggle within marriage.
-The wife will now desire to rule over her husband and he will now rule harshly over her.
+The interpretation of this verse is contested, but I believe that –in context— it highlights the emergence of strife within marriage.
+The wife will now desire to dominate her husband and he will now rule harshly over her.

 And then it all falls apart.
 We have rebelled against God and have earned his curse rather than his blessing.
 We’ve been driven from Eden and now live in a land marred by thorns and thistles, bitterness and violence.
 Hostile nations slaughter each other by the millions.
 Ethnic hatred is rampant.
 Men and women are estranged from one another.
 Sexual abuse destroys the innocence of young women and men.
 Husbands and wives commit adultery, get divorced, abandon their children.
 Sex is predatory and empty.